amplication/docs/docs/tutorials/angular-todos/step-005.md

     }
    ```

    Now that we're making an asynchronous HTTP request, we'll be working with RxJS Observables.
 RxJS is a library for writing asynchronous and event-based applications by using observable sequences.
 You can read more about it at [rxjs.dev](https://rxjs.dev/).
-We `subscibe` to see when the `create` resolves, and when it does, we push the newly created task into the `tasks` array of the `AppComponent`.
+We `subscribe` to see when the `create` resolves, and when it does, we push the newly created task into the `tasks` array of the `AppComponent`.
 If the request fails then `newTask` will have no value, and the `subscribe` listener will end right away.

 4. Next, we'll make updates to the `completed` method: